Ashampoo/kim/src/commonTest/resources/com/ashampoo/kim/testdata/full/README.txt

 photo_41.jpg = Long APP1
 photo_42.jpg = Makernote issue on rewrite
-photo_43.jpg = Multiple EXIF offsets on rewrite photo_44.jpg = Broken, but can be read by ExifTool photo_45.jpg = Broken, but can be read by ExifTool photo_46.jpg = Broken, but can be read by ExifTool photo_47.jpg = Broken, but can be read by ExifTool photo_48.jpg = iPhone SE OOC-JPEG photo_49.jpg = Canon 60D OOC-JPEG photo_50.jpg = Fuji X-T4 OOC-JPEG
+photo_43.jpg = Multiple EXIF offsets on rewrite photo_44.jpg = Broken, but can be read by ExifTool (wrong segment size) photo_45.jpg = Broken, but can be read by ExifTool (no SOFN = no image size) photo_46.jpg = Broken, but can be read by ExifTool (ExifOffset field corrupt) photo_47.jpg = Broken, but can be read by ExifTool (zero segment size) photo_48.jpg = iPhone SE OOC-JPEG photo_49.jpg = Canon 60D OOC-JPEG photo_50.jpg = Fuji X-T4 OOC-JPEG